DaveBenham/VenomPremium/README.md

 - **Retriggered one shot** ***(yellow)***: The fundamental produces one single wave cycle upon receiving a trigger at the Hard Sync input, then stops and waits for the next trigger.
 The oscillator can be retriggered to start afresh mid-cycle.
 - **Triggered one shot** ***(blue)***: Same as Retriggered one shot, except triggers received mid-cycle are ignored.

 Remember that the Fundamental triggers the Ripple envelopes every cycle.
 So if using a one shot mode, each time the Fundamental is triggered, it also triggers the Ripple envelopes.
+Upon envelope completion, the Ripple envelope will wait for the next trigger, just like the Fundamental.

 ### Fundamental Saturation